mumairofficial/khalilstemmler-website-2019/src/pages/articles/enterprise-typescript-nodejs/clean-consistent-expressjs-controllers.md

 1. Use **Data Transmission Objects** (DTOs) to compose a contract for the structure of the response objects (consistent data contracts).
 2. Use a BaseController to encapsulate all responses for all concrete controllers.

-We'll #2 in this article and revist #1 in a separate one.
+We'll cover #2 in this article and revisit #1 in a separate one.

 ## Creating a BaseController